Ji-Hwan Bae Player Props: Pirates vs. Astros

-On Tuesday, Ji-Hwan Bae (on the back of going 0-for-1) and the Pittsburgh Pirates face the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 6:35 PM ET.
+On Wednesday, Ji-Hwan Bae (coming off going 1-for-5 with a home run and three RBI) and the Pittsburgh Pirates face the Houston Astros, whose starting pitcher will be Jose Urquidy.
+First pitch is at 12:35 PM ET.

-In his last game he had a hitless showing (0-for-1) against the White Sox.
+He collected three RBI (going 1-for-5 with a home run) in his last game against the Astros.

 Ji-Hwan Bae Game Info & Props vs. the Astros